tinacms/tinacms-site/content/docs/teams/cli/introduction.md

 next: /docs/teams/cli/commands
 ---

-The Tina CLI deploys your site to Tina's preview servers.
-This pairs nicely with [Tina CMS](https://github.com/tinacms/tinacms) so that editors can edit sites from a live URL without having to pull anything down.
+The Tina CLI can be used to deploy / manage your site on Tina's hosted environment.
+Tina Teams pairs nicely with [Tina CMS](https://github.com/tinacms/tinacms) so that editors can edit sites from a live URL without having to pull anything down to a local dev environment.

-With the CLI, you can add repos to Tina
-Multiple branches can be deployed for each repo.
-Deployed branches allow a version of your site to be accessed via a public URL.
+You can add repos to Tina, and deploy multiple branches for each repo.
+Each deployed branch allows your team to edit a version of your site via a unique public URL.

 ## Limitations